ropensci/taxadb/cran-comments.md

 We are pleased to submit the intial release of taxadb.
-This submission is now less than 5 MB (94 KB).
+This submission is now less than 5 MB.

 ## Test environments